AdrianInsua/platform/docs/store/articles/intro-tutorial.md

 # Beginner Tutorial

-In this tutorial, we'll start from scratch and build a simple counter UI with Angular, Redux, and ngredux-store.
+In this tutorial, we'll start from scratch and build a simple counter UI with Angular, Redux, and @adrian.insua/ngredux-store.
 I'll try to explain the basic concepts as we go.

 ## What is Redux?